complate/complate.github.io/content/what-is-jsx.md

 #### complate-stream

-The first complate implementation is [complate-stream](https://github.com/complate/complate-stream) which is optimized for server-side rendering. complate-stream translates the component macros to HTML and writes the resulting HTML to a stream.
+One complate implementation is [complate-stream](https://github.com/complate/complate-stream) which is optimized for server-side rendering. complate-stream translates the component macros to HTML and writes the resulting HTML to a stream.

-The stream here is also an abstraction: because the `complate-stream` implementation is minimal, we can evaluate it in the JavaScript runtime of a backend language and provide a stream which makes sense for the runtime environment, e.g. hooking into the HTTP request implementation of a framework in order to write the HTML directly into the response body.
+The stream here is also an abstraction: Because the `complate-stream` implementation is minimal, we can evaluate it in the JavaScript runtime of a back-end language and provide a stream which makes sense for the runtime environment, e.g. hooking into the HTTP request implementation of a framework in order to write the HTML directly into the response body.
 This is exactly what we have done for